 You find "ghost engineer detection" problematic

 If a feature designed to identify "low performers" makes you uncomfortable, you're not alone.
+Competitors have noted that Waydev "takes a top-down approach" where leaders can only "tell the team 'do better'" after identifying issues, and that the platform "pushes you to focus on individuals rather than systems."
 CodePulse is built on the philosophy that metrics should improve systems, not surveil individuals.
-We don't have "ghost engineer detection" because we don't think it's how healthy teams operate.

 // How to See This in CodePulse